mkspoell/Android-Mitm-Proxy/README.md

 # Android-Mitm-Proxy
 A python script that analyses android applications and logs their connections through a Mitm-proxy.
-A folder of apk's can be chosen.
-Every apk within that folder be be installed, launched and uninstalled on after the other.
+Every apk within a previously chosen folder will be installed, launched and uninstalled one after the other.
 During this process a separate proxy server logs every connection made from those apps.